THE CONCLUDING CHAPTER OF CRAWFORD

 "From published author, Michelle Vogel, comes Joan Crawford: Her Life in Letters.
 The letters derive from Ms. Crawford's meticulous attention to her fan base.
 She encouraged letters from her adoring fans and made the uncanny effort to answer them.
 What emerges is a chronological biography of filmdom's ultimate movie star."

-A useless book that is comprised primarily of letters the author took off the internet.
-The author's editorial, and the letters chosen for the book, does not offer any real insight into who Joan was as a person or actress.
+A useless book that is comprised primarily of letters the author took directly from the internet.
+Vogel's editorial, and the letters chosen for the book, does not offer any real insight into who Joan was as a person or actress.
 This biography adds nothing to Joan's legacy, or knowledge of her life.
-In an apparent attempt to "validate" this poor book, Vogel had Joan's grandson, Casey LaLonde, provide the book's foreword.
-However, LaLonde is too much of a novice on his grandmother's life to authorize a biography.

 "Joan Crawford: Hollywood Martyr" by David Brent, 2009 (Published by Da Capo Press) (261)